ryanzec/coding-standards/README.md

 #### UI Unit Testing (DalekJS)

-All UI unit tests MUST be written with DalekJS.
+All DOM unit tests MUST be written with DalekJS.
 All the tests should live in a folder called dalek that live at the root directory of the project.
 The test files should be named in a way where the user can tell what the file is testing just by the name.

 Anything that you might want to include in all the test files (variables, page objects, etc...), that should be put into the lib folder in the dalek folder.